Free Shamrock & Four-Leaf Clover Templates (+ 11 Easy Craft Ideas!)

 These free printable shamrock and four-leaf clover templates are perfect for making Saint Patrick’s Day crafts!
 Choose between large, medium, small and mini to suit any project—and if you’re out of inspiration, be sure to check out the ten craft ideas we’ve provided!

-This post may contain affiliate links, which means we may receive a commission, at no extra cost to you, if you make a purchase through a link.
-We only endorse products, services and merchants that we have personally used/tested and consider of the highest quality standard.
-Please see our full disclosure for further information.
+This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
+As an Amazon Associate, I earn from qualifying purchases.
+Please see my full disclosure for further information.

 It’s no secret that I love creating templates.
 (In fact, I share all my free templates and printables with my email subscribers via my free printables library!)

 So with Saint Patrick’s Day coming up, I thought now would be the perfect time to create some fun shamrock and four-leaf clover templates.
-And because I know we’re not the only ones who will be doing some Saint Patrick’s Day crafting this month, I figured I’d make them available for download!

 I’m also including some suggestions about what you can do with them to keep your little ones crafting all month long, so be sure to check those out if you’re looking for ideas!